telerik/mobile-cli-lib/README.md

 * Node.js
 	* (Windows 7 systems): Node.js 0.10.26 or a later stable official release except 0.10.34<br/>A [known issue](https://github.com/joyent/node/issues/8894) prevents the `mobile-cli-lib` from working properly with Node.js 0.10.34.
 	* (Windows 8 and later systems): Node.js 0.12.0 or a later stable official release<br/>A [known issue](https://github.com/SBoudrias/Inquirer.js/issues/235) in Inquirer.js prevents the interactive prompts from working properly in `cmd` shells on Windows 8 or later systems with Node.js 0.10.x.

-> To be able to work with connected iOS devices from the command line, download and install the 32-bit Node.js.<br/>You can download and install the 32-bit Node.js from the <a href="http://nodejs.org/download/" target="_blank">Node.js web site</a>.

 **Additional Software Requirements for iOS On-Device Deployment**